benjaminhuanghuang/aws-go-movies/_notes/dynamoDB.md

-## Permission for lambda function.
+## Scan Permission for lambda function.
 - Create policy for scan "ScanMoviesTable"
 ```
 {